- About Us ❯

-LCCA’s master’s in fashion management course has been designed to provide students with the strategic management skills and knowledge needed to excel in today’s fashion industry.
-The course allows you to hone your creative skills and understand fashion business management within a global context.
+The Master’s in Fashion Business and Management course has been designed to provide students with the strategic management skills and knowledge needed to excel in today’s fashion industry.
+Combining theory with practice, you’ll be able to hone your creative skills and gain expertise in fashion business management within a global context.

-This course builds on the knowledge learnt during undergraduate business courses at LCCA and provides a learning environment where you are encouraged to think creatively and learn strategic skills in fashion business, management and marketing.
+This course in Fashion Business and Management builds on the knowledge learnt during undergraduate business courses at LCCA and provides a learning environment where you are encouraged to think creatively and learn strategic skills in fashion business, management and marketing.

 University for the Creative Arts

 UK/EU citizens - £10,400 per annum

 SFE funding available